South Carolina Football Hall of Fame

-The South Carolina Football Hall of Fame is a "For Impact" charitable organization.
-They honor athletes, coaches, businesses, and media professionals connected to South Carolina who have made a significant and positive impact through football.
+The South Carolina Football Hall of Fame honors athletes, coaches, businesses, and media professionals connected to South Carolina who have made a significant and positive impact through American football.
+It is a "for impact" charitable organization.

 The South Carolina Football Hall of Fame has been inducting members since 2013 and has inducted 40 members as of July 22, 2021.
-The South Carolina Football Hall of Fame is currently on a mission to bring South Carolina to the top 10 in college & career readiness by December 31, 2030.
-This mission was set after Usnews.com ranked South Carolina 43rd in college & career readiness.
+The South Carolina Football Hall of Fame is on a mission to bring South Carolina to the top 10 in college and career readiness by December 31, 2030.
+This mission was set after Usnews.com ranked South Carolina 43rd in college and career readiness.
 The program supporting this mission is called the Bridge Builder Excellence Program and each year it awards one high school football player who has been a leader on the field, in the classroom, and in the community with the Bridge Builder Excellence Award.
 The South Carolina Football Hall of Fame also gives out two other awards which are the Humanitarian of the Year and the Blanchard-Rogers trophy which is named after the only two players with South Carolina ties to win the Heisman trophy, Doc Blanchard and George Rogers.
 The Humanitarian of the Year is given to someone who has made an impact on football in South Carolina while also helping their communities.
 The Blanchard-Rogers Trophy is given to the top college football player either from South Carolina or with South Carolina ties.